Catalogue description David Finlay Collection

 Administrative / biographical background:

-On the 5th February 1910, David enlisted in The Black Watch giving his age as 18.
+On the 5th of February 1910, Finlay enlisted in The Black Watch giving his age as 18.

-On the 9th May 1915 near Rue du Bois, France, Lance-Corporal David Finlay led a bombing party of 12 men in the attack until 10 of them had fallen.
-He then ordered the two survivors to crawl back and he himself went to the assistance of a wounded man and carried him over a distance of 100 yards of fire-swept ground into cover, quite regardless of his own safety.
+On the 9th of May 1915 near Rue du Bois, France, Lance-Corporal Finlay led a bombing party of 12 men in the attack until 10 of them had fallen.
+He then ordered the two survivors to crawl back and went to the assistance of a wounded man and carried him over 100 yards of fire-swept ground into cover.

-David was promoted to corporal less than a month after his actions at Rue du Bois, and on the 27th June 1915, he was promoted to Sergeant.
+Finlay was promoted to Corporal less than a month after his actions at Rue du Bois, and on the 27th of June 1915, he was promoted to Sergeant.

-David married Christina Cunningham on the 27th July 1915 at 34 Crossgate, Cupar, Fife by declaration.
-He was presented with the Victoria Cross for his immense bravery at Rue du Bois three days after his wedding at Windsor Castle by King George V.
+Finlay married Christina Cunningham on the 27th of July 1915 at 34 Crossgate, Cupar, Fife by declaration.
+Three days later, he was presented with the Victoria Cross for his actions at Rue du Bois at Windsor Castle by King George V.

-Later that year, on the 31st December, David was back with the 2nd Battalion, The Black Watch and posted to Basra, Mesopotamia where they were involved in the first attack on Hanna during the fighting to relieve Kut.
+By the 31st of December, Finlay had returned to the 2nd Battalion and was posted to Basra, Mesopotamia where they were involved in the first attack on Hanna during the fighting to relieve Kut.

 Have you found an error with this catalogue description?